 Among the notable awards and citations Dr Padhee has received during his career in the Civil Services are the Best Collector award (2003-04) and the National Award for contribution to humanitarian services given by the Indian Red Cross Society (2006-07).
 He was the Indian Co-chair of the Sub-Group on Fertilizers of the India-Russia Inter-governmental Commission on Trade, Economic, Scientific, Technological and Cultural Cooperation in October 2015.
 He was awarded the AIASA National Award for outstanding Leadership in Agriculture for the year 2016.
-Dr. Padhee has recently been included as a member of National Advisory panel on Agriculture-Nutrition under Poshan Abhiyaan.
-He regularly writes popular articles/OpEds around issues related to agriculture and food policies, climate change and rural development.
+Dr. Padhee is a member of National Advisory panel on Agriculture-Nutrition under Poshan Abhiyaan and World Bank’s India Agricultural Policy Advisory Group (IAPAG).
+He regularly writes scholarly articles/Opinion pieces around issues related to agriculture, nutrition and food policies, climate change and rural development.